georgekosmidis/MongoDB.GuidConverter/README.md

-# Base64 Encoding / Decoding GUID bytes
+# Base64 Encoding / Decoding GUID bytes with Blazor WebAssembly

 Although this converter was created along with the [MongoDB Shell or Compass query with a GUID](https://blog.georgekosmidis.net/2021/11/29/mongodb-shell-or-compass-query-with-a-guid/) blog post, it is not specifically about MongoDB.
 On the contrary, it is only about MongoDB if GUIDs are used instead of the native `ObjectId()`.